jxnah7/DSA/queues/about.md

 popleft() removes the element in the very front of the queue.

 the syntax is basic, sometimes in larger programs wrappers might be used to make readability better

+// WHEN ARE QUEUES USEFUL?

+1. Keyboard buffer (letters should appear on the screen in the order theyre pressed)
+2. Printer Queue (Print jobs should be completed in order)
+3. Linkedlists, PriorityQueues, Breadth-first-search